SAP/luigi/docs/luigi-client-api.md

 ### fromClosestContext

-Sets the current navigation context, which is then be used by navigate function This has to be a parent navigation context, it is not possible to go to child navigation contexts
+Sets the current navigation context, which is then be used by navigate function.
+This has to be a parent navigation context, it is not possible to go to child navigation contexts

 #### Examples